-Each campaign within LiveEngage has a campaign goal, which signifies what the campaign hopes to achieve.
+Each campaign within LiveEngage has a campaign goal, which describes what the campaign hopes to achieve.
 By selecting a goal, you can track the performance of your campaigns and understand their value to your business.
-Once you create a goal it will be added to the goals library and you can re-use it in future campaigns.
+Once you create a goal it will be added to the goals library and you can reuse it in future campaigns.

-The first step in building your campaign is to decide on one of the possible LiveEngage goals that represents your business goal, for example, complete a service journey, generate leads, or sell a product or service.
+The first step in building your campaign is to decide on one of the possible LiveEngage goals that represents your business goal, for example, sell product/service, Generate leads, or Increase page views.
 Choose from a variety of customizable goals that can be used as criteria for success.
 LivePerson will track and display each of the goals reached as conversions on the data bar.

-The list of your campaigns appears on the Campaigns tab, and includes a data bar, and the details of your campaigns.
+Your campaigns are available from the Manage campaigns and engagements button.
+The Campaigns page includes a data bar, and the details of your campaigns.

 How to set a goal

 - From the Campaigns page, select an existing campaign or click the "+ Add campaign" button.

 - Edit the existing Campaign goal for an existing campaign or select "+ Add Goal" for a new campaign.